BrianLipscombe/power_standz/README.md

 * Code

-    Code used as a template throughout this project was borrowed from the Code Institute Boutique Ado walkthrough by Chris Zielinski found [here.](https://github.com/Code-Institute-Solutions/boutique_ado_v1/tree/250e2c2b8e43cccb56b4721cd8a8bd4de6686546)
+    Code used as a template throughout this project was borrowed from the Code Institute Boutique Ado walkthrough by Chris Zielinski found [here.](https://github.com/Code-Institute-Solutions/boutique_ado_v1/tree/250e2c2b8e43cccb56b4721cd8a8bd4de6686546) Many other students on Slack seemed to do the same.

     Code for the footer in this project was borrowed from the Code Institute MS4 project entitled Perkulator by Richard Ash found [here.](https://github.com/richardhenyash/perkulater) His MS4 project was impressive especially with only a few products, as well as his very thorough readme.